SerbanOrza/ntp-nts-tool/README.md

 This tool is mainly used by NTPinfo.
+This tool provides you the raw results from performing NTP and NTS measurements.

 You can perform NTP and NTS measurements.